jhnwoo-dev/readme-generator/README.md

 ## Description

--The motivation for this project was to create a program that would streamline the writing process for a README.
--I built this project to produce a README that would be created simply through user inputs.
--This solves the user's hassle of having to find a template and delete and replace information to create a professional README file.
--Throughout this project I learned how to prompt a user with questions and use the collected data to create a simple formatted document of my choice.
+The motivation for this project was to create a program that would streamline the writing process for a README.
+I built this project to produce a README that would be created simply through user inputs.
+This solves the user's hassle of having to find a template and delete and replace information to create a professional README file.
+Throughout this project I learned how to prompt a user with questions and use the collected data to create a simple formatted document of my choice.

 ## Table of Contents